oderby/owenderby.com/content/blog/election_pa_2016_p1.md

 I was surprised to see just how much he improved over Romney to pull out this win.
-After presenting my analysis and results that led me to that discovery, I dive deeper into the data, to explore how Trump was able to make these gains, and try quantify their impact on his win.
+After presenting my analysis and results that led me to that discovery, I dive deeper into the data, to explore how Trump was able to make these gains, and try to quantify their impact on his win.

 This was a close race.
 Trump won the popular vote by a mere 44,292 votes (less than 1% of all votes cast).
 In contrast, Obama won Pennsylvania in 2012 by